St. Vincent Charity Medical Center

-St. Vincent Charity Medical Center was a medical facility in Cleveland, Ohio.
+St. Vincent Charity Health & Healing Hub, formerly known as St. Vincent Charity Medical Center, is a medical facility in Cleveland, Ohio with outpatient care.
 It was founded in 1865 under the auspices of the Roman Catholic Diocese of Cleveland.
 It has been administered for much of its history by the Sisters of Charity of St. Augustine, a Christian religious order.
 The medical center previously operated a main hospital in downtown Cleveland, with additional medical offices elsewhere in Cleveland as well as the suburbs of Independence, Rocky River, Solon and Westlake.
-In 2022, the main hospital closed, with outpatient services rebranding as St. Vincent Charity Community Health Center.
+In 2022, the main hospital closed, though outpatient services currently continue.

 History

 In 1851, the first Roman Catholic Bishop of Cleveland, Louis Amadeus Rappe, brought from his native France a small group of members of a monastery of Augustinian canonesses regular dedicated to nursing to care for the sick of his diocese.
 By August of the following year, they were able to open St. Joseph Hospital, the first in the city.
 When the senior canonesses returned to France the following month, Rappe established the two young women from the group who had chosen to remain as the new religious congregation of Sisters of Charity of St. Augustine, under the leadership of an American woman, Mother Ursula Bissonette.
 The Sisters continued to operate the hospital until 1856, when they closed it to focus on their work of caring for orphans.

 Having no hospital, Cleveland found itself in a poor position to deal with the illness and large numbers of riverboat accidents resulting from its position as a hub to the American West.
 The outbreak of the American Civil War presented the additional dilemma of treating returning soldiers who had been wounded in battle, needing immediate medical attention and long term nursing care.
 After discussion between Rappe and Bissonette, along with Gustave E. Weber, a prominent retired Army surgeon, it was felt that the time was opportune to open another hospital.
 The bishop approached the City Council in May 1863, proposing that the city build a hospital to care for returning veterans, which the Sisters of Charity would staff.
 After vocal opposition to the proposal by the press, which cited that one-tenth of taxpayers were Roman Catholic, the council rejected the offer.

 Rappe then returned with a second proposal that he build the hospital and provide Religious Sisters to staff it, on the condition that the city provide adequate financial support.
 This proposal was accepted.
 The bishop then undertook the task of building the hospital.
 Land was acquired at a cost of $10,000, and the hospital was erected at a cost of $72,000, of which $42,000 came from public funds.
 St. Vincent Charity Hospital began operations on October 10, 1865.